The below article has been written by Busy Bees Area Manager, Alex Collings.

 Each Service will have a different pricing structure depending on the inclusions they offer.
 When enquiring about care, ask if you need to bring food, nappies or formula for your child.
 Does the service offer any extra-curricular services and is this an additional fee or included in the daily fee.
 All Families are encouraged to apply for Child Care Subsidy (CCS) which is a subsidised payment provided by the Government to assist Families with the cost of care.
+If you don’t know your CCS percentage, use our childcare subsidy calculator to get an estimate.
 If you know your CCS percentage and hours then speak with the Enrolment Team member when enquiring about care as they can provide you with an estimated quote for your daily or weekly fee after the subsidy has been applied.
 You can find more information on the Child Care Subsidy through the Services Australia Website.

 Photo: Busy Bees at Quinns Beach